 Bird Ridge Trail is a 4.6 mile moderately trafficked out and back trail located near Indian, Alaska that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from April until November.
+The trail is primarily used for hiking and trail running and is best used from April until November.
 Dogs are also able to use this trail.

 Very steep hike with 5 or 6 false peaks... don't be discouraged, the view is well worth it!!!
 Be prepared to hike through snow, there's was about 6 inches accumulated from around 80% up.